-There are both non-surgical and surgical treatments for periodontitis, depending on its severity.
+According to the Mayo Clinic, there are both non-surgical and surgical treatments for periodontitis, depending on its severity.

 Nonsurgical treatments include:

-- Scaling: the removal of tartar and bacteria from teeth and beneath gums.
+- Scaling: The removal of tartar and bacteria from teeth and beneath gums.
 This is usually done in a standard professional teeth cleaning.

-- Root planing: smoothing the root surfaces to discourage further buildup of tartar and bacterial toxins.
+- Root planing: Smoothing the root surfaces to discourage further buildup of tartar and bacterial toxins.